 Story by Stephanie Levin.

 An intellectual, social and artistic enlightenment swept through Europe in the 18th Century that lasted a hundred years.
-The Legion of Honor in San Francisco, California offers a snippet of that world, taking viewers through the seductive, sensual world of 80 pieces of art through the world of Giacomo Casanova as your guide.
+In an exhibit entitled “Casanova, The Seduction of Europe” at The Legion of Honor in San Francisco, California viewers are offered a snippet of that world through 80 pieces of seductive sensual art with Giacomo Casanova as your guide.

 Intriguing, and fortunate, risqué and devilish, Giacomo Casanova wore all these masks.
 To comprehend this legendary character, one must travel to mid-eighteenth -century Europe at a time when myriad ideas, philosophies and aesthetics crisscrossed Europe.
 It was a fertile environment where the curious and confident marveled at endless possibilities, and Casanova was no exception, in fact, he was considered an adventurer with an uncanny ability to charm every level of European society from kings to scoundrels; one of Europe’s most flamboyant charmers, a prodigious note taker who penned his exploits as a womanizer as well as unsavory chat, Casanova is the quintessential controversial anti-hero.
 Many of his exploits would border on being scandalous and reprehensible today; yet he was also a multilingual intellectual with a candid, astute observation of 18th Century society that currently, might rival our celebrity and confessional culture seen on social media.
 The exhibition follows Casanova’s footsteps from his native Italy to Paris, to Constantinople to St. Petersburg and across the English Channel to London.